OFFICIAL BOOKING AGENTS

-The semi-detached Villas also sleep up to 6 people in three bedrooms but they have two double bedrooms and a third bedroom with bunk beds (ideal for families with children.
+The semi-detached Villas also sleep up to 6 people in three bedrooms but these houses have two double bedrooms and a third bedroom with bunk beds (ideal for families with children).
 All bedrooms are located upstairs.
 There is a family bathroom with a shower over bath and the master double bedroom has an ensuite with shower.
 There is also a guest toilet downstairs.
+The downstairs living areas in the semi-detached villas are roomier than in the detached.

-The sitting rooms in all the Villas have recently undergone extensive refurbishments and now boast cosy wood burning stoves, SMART TV’s, comfortable couches, new curtains, and best of all – free WIFI to all guests!
+The sitting rooms in all the Villas feature cosy wood burning stoves, SMART TV’s and comfortable couches.
+We also offer free WIFI to all guests!

-There is a decked area at each of the Villas with patio furniture and all around the Villas, is surrounded by grassy areas.
+There is a partially fenced decked area at each of the Villas with patio furniture and all around the Villas is surrounded by grassy areas.

-A certain number of Villas have been designated “pet-friendly” so all the family can go away together!
+A certain number of Villas have been designated pet-friendly so all the family can go away together!
 No need to leave the dog behind this summer.
-There is an additional charge of €30.00 per pet payable onsite and you must mention at the time of booking that you will be bringing your dog.
+There is an additional charge of €30.00 per pet payable onsite and you must mention at the time of booking that you will be bringing your dog so we can double-check there is a pet friendly house available.

 This is a Resort that has been well thought out and planned with your needs in mind.
 In fact you need never leave the Resort during your stay if you come with your groceries at the start!